-According to the Intergovernmental Panel on Climate Change (IPCC) [2], the combustion of fossil fuels is a major contributor to the global warming by releasing substantial concentration of greenhouse gases (GHG), such as carbon dioxide (CO2) into the atmosphere.
+According to the Intergovernmental Panel on Climate Change (IPCC) [2], the combustion of fossil fuels is a major contributor to the global warming by releasing substantial concentration of GHG, such as carbon dioxide (CO2) into the atmosphere.
 In 2017, HD vehicles were responsible for about 6% of the CO2 emissions in European Union (EU) [3].
 Therefore, this increasing concern about CO2 has prompted the implementation of new regulations to limit the CO2 generation in the transportation sector.

-Currently, the criterion for the evaluation of internal combustion (IC) engines is their tailpipe emissions [4].
-Thereby, a conventional diesel combustion (CDC) engines will thus no longer be able to meet the upcoming strict emission regulations, requiring the employment of new technologies and alternative low and zero carbon fuels.
+51 Currently, the criterion for the evaluation of internal combustion (IC) engines is their tailpipe emissions [4].
+52 Thereby, a conventional diesel combustion (CDC) engines will thus no longer be able to meet the upcoming 53 strict emission regulations, requiring the employment of new technologies and alternative low and zero carbon 54 fuels.
 At present, the most intensive research is being conducted on two possibilities.
-The first is an attempt to completely eliminate the use of fossil fuels in IC engines, while the second is to burn more efficiently with particular attention to exhaust emissions.
-The latter has been the most common approach in recent years and has contributed to the substantial reduction in pollutant emissions.
+The first is an attempt to 55 completely eliminate the use of fossil fuels in internal combustion engines (ICE), while the second is to burn 56 more efficiently with particular attention to exhaust emissions.
+The latter has been the most common approach 57 in recent years and has contributed to the substantial reduction in pollutant emissions.

-Co-combustion of fuels with different properties, often known as dual-fuel (DF) combustion, are capable of reducing both the pollutant and CO2 emissions when a low carbon fuel is used [5].
-In particular, diesel-natural gas dual-fuel compression ignition (CI) combustion has been demonstrated as an effective solution for HD applications thanks to their simplicity of adaptation to existing IC engines [6].
-Compressed natural gas or bio-gas can be fed through a port fuel injection (PFI) system in a dual-fuel CI engine to provide a lean and homogeneous distribution of the low reactivity fuel in the combustion chamber, resulting in multiple ignition spots [7].
-When compared to a diesel-only operation, this method allows for reduced local fuel-air equivalence ratios and combustion temperatures, resulting in lower soot and nitrogen oxides (NOx) formation [8].
-Another reason for the simultaneous decrease in soot and NOx suggested by lorio et al. [9] was this combustion mode has a low flame temperature due to a higher ratio of heat capacity of CH4.
+58 Co-combustion of fuels with different properties, often known as dual-fuel (DF) combustion, are capable of reducing both pollutants and CO2 emissions when a low carbon fuel is used [5], however, this technology has 59 limited engine operation map, mainly at lower and higher loads due to incomplete or knocking combustion [6].
+60 61 In particular, diesel-natural gas dual-fuel compression ignition (CI) combustion has been demonstrated as an effective solution for HD applications thanks to their simplicity of adaptation to existing ICEs [7].
+Compressed 62 natural gas or bio-gas can be fed through a port fuel injection (PFI) system in a dual-fuel CI engine to provide a 63 lean and homogeneous distribution of the low reactivity fuel in the combustion chamber, resulting in multiple 64 65 ignition spots [8].
+When compared to a diesel-only operation, this method allows for reduced local fuel-air equivalence ratios and combustion temperatures, resulting in lower soot and NOx formation [9].
+Another reason 66 67 for the simultaneous decrease in soot and NOx suggested by lorio et al. [10] was this combustion mode has a 68 low flame temperature due to a higher ratio of heat capacity of CH4.

-According to Stettler et al. [10], when compared to diesel-only vehicles, lean-burn CNG dual-fuel vehicles reduced CO2 emissions by up to 9%.
+According to Stettler et al. [11], when compared to diesel-only vehicles, lean-burn compressed natural gas (CNG) dual-fuel vehicles reduced CO2 emissions by up to 9%.
 This conclusion was obtained after studying the energy consumption, greenhouse gas emissions, and pollutants produced by five aftermarket dual-fuel engine configurations in two vehicle platforms.